 Psoriasis Treatments That Are Too Good to be True

-Beware of phony psoriasis treatments that seem too good to be true.
+Beware of phony that seem too good to be true.
 Some of the ways that you can spot these types of products are by looking at their return policy and seeing if there is deceptive wording or if the company has had complaints about not honoring their return policy with places like the Better Business Bureau.

 Another way to spot phony products is in their ingredients.
 Zinc is a topical treatment that offers some relief for psoriasis sufferers.
 However, zinc as an oral supplement has not been shown to help with psoriasis symptoms.